rasmus-kirk/halo/documents/thesis/05-arith/04-build.md

 \end{array}
 $$

-- *motivation*: modelling the user process of constructing an abstract circuit as an algorithm allows us to reason about the process formally.
+\motivdef when modelling the user process of constructing an abstract circuit as an algorithm, it allows us to reason about the process formally.

 \begin{tcolorbox}[breakable, enhanced, colback=GbBg00, title=Example, colframe=GbFg3, coltitle=GbBg00, fonttitle=\bfseries]